Sommer Ray Tugs At Her Black Bikini Bottoms In Sheer Windbreaker For Double Instagram Update

 In the photos, Sommer is seen standing in front of a white background as she rocks a pair of black, high-cut bikini bottoms.
 In the first snap, the bombshell wrapped her fingers around the bikini and tugs it higher on her hip.

-Sommer also wore a sheer black windbreaker that was cropped in order to showcased her flat tummy and rock-hard abs while allowing some skin to peek through underneath.
+Sommer also wore a sheer black windbreaker that was cropped in order to showcase her flat tummy and rock-hard abs while allowing some skin to peek through underneath.

-The second photo was much more revealing and featured Sommer standing with her back to the camera as she turned her head to look back.
+The second photo was more revealing and featured Sommer standing with her back to the camera as she turned her head to look back.
 The social media sensation showcased her nearly-bare booty and curvy hips in the process.

 Sommer had her long, brown hair pulled back into a bun behind her head.
-She left a few strands down to frame her face, and also sported a dramatic makeup look, which consisted of long lashes, thick brows, and a bold pink eye shadow.
+She left a few strands down to frame her face and also sported a dramatic makeup look, which consisted of long lashes, thick brows, and a bold pink eye shadow.
 She added to the application with a bronzed glow, shimmering highlighter on her face, and a nude lip.

 Sommer accessorized the racy style with a chain around her neck, some large rings on her fingers, and hoop earrings.
 She also wore a bracelet on her wrist, which is visible under her see-through top.